chakrabar/chakrabar.github.io/_posts/articles/2018-05-04-neo4j-graph-database-1.md

 <u>Document database</u>

 Document databases like `MongoDB`, `Couchbase` stores data in JSON-like format, where all the data related to a central entity is stored as a single document.
 They are generally schema-less and provides great read speed as all the required data is at one place.
 Generally, document databases also support foreign keys & joins, but does not perform that great when we want to fetch related data from multiple documents.
-Because of its nature, it's also easier to distribute & shard the database, as related data always stays together.
+Because of its nature, it's also easier to distribute & physically shard the database, as related data always stays together.
 Prefer it when

 1. We want to store and retrieve big chunk of data about a specific entity (e.g. all data related to one user in an e-commerce system is saved as one document.
 So, for example, the product details are stored with each user's, each order.
 Normalization is not a priority) with high-speed reads
 2. When data model changes regularly, as document databases are generally schema-less